pschraut/UnityCommandLine/README.md

-# How it works

-TBD

 # Examples

 ## How to load from file
-The simplest way to load a commandline file is to use ```System.IO```, which works on many or perhaps platforms.
+The simplest way to load a commandline file is to use ```System.IO```, which works on many or perhaps most platforms.

 However, on Android you can't use ```System.IO``` and you must use ```UnityWebRequest``` instead, which isn't shown in the example below.